oslabs-beta/FortifyQL/README.md

+FortifyQL is a security scanning tool to provide developers insight into potential security vulnerabilities on their GraphQL API's.
+FortifyQL is equipped with dynamic tests that mimic common attacks identified by OWASP.
+Our tests analyze for insecure default configurations and missing security measures that can lead to Injection, Denial of Service (DOS), and Batching attacks.

+Let's explore how FortifyQL's features can provide you peace-of-mind concerning the safety of your application.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.